-Caretaker Period refer to s1.4A of the Local Government Act 1995 (WA).
+'Caretaker Period' is defined in s1.4A(1) of the Local Government Act 1995 (WA).

-CEO means the Chief Executive Officer of the City.
+'CEO' means the Chief Executive Officer of the City.

-City means the City of Belmont.
+'City' means the City of Belmont.

-Election Day means the day fixed under the Local Government Act 1995 (WA) for the holding of any poll needed for an election, including but not limited to an extraordinary election.
+'Election Day' means the day fixed under the Local Government Act 1995 (WA) for the holding of any poll needed for an election, including but not limited to an extraordinary election.

-Electoral Material means any sign, advertisement, handbill, pamphlet, written correspondence such as a notice, letter, email, social media post, article or other communication that is used for electioneering and/or intended or calculated to influence or affect an election result, but does not include:
+'Electoral Material' means any sign, advertisement, handbill, pamphlet, written correspondence such as a notice, letter, email, social media post, article or other written communication in any form that is used for electioneering and/or intended or calculated to influence or affect an election result, but does not include:

-- i. an advertisement in a newspaper announcing the holding of a meeting (s.4.87 (3) of the Local Government Act 1995 (WA); or - ii. any materials exempted under Regulation 78 of the Local Government (Elections) Regulations 1997 (WA); or - iii. any materials produced by the City relating to the election process by way of information, education or publicity, or materials produced by or on behalf of the Returning Officer for the purposes of conducting an election.
+- 1. an advertisement in a newspaper announcing the holding of a meeting (s.4.87 (3) of the Local Government Act 1995 (WA)); or - 2. any materials exempted under Regulation 78 of the Local Government (Elections) Regulations 1997 (WA); or - 3. any materials produced by the City relating to the election process by way of information, education or publicity, or materials produced by or on behalf of the Returning Officer for the purposes of conducting an election.

-Events and Functions means gatherings for the purpose of discussion, review, acknowledgement, communication, consultation, celebration or promotion, of any matter relevant to the City or its stakeholders and may take the form of conferences, workshops, forums, launches, promotional activities, social occasions such as dinners and receptions, including gatherings coordinated or facilitated by the City or an external entity.
+'Events and Functions' means gatherings for the purpose of discussion, review, acknowledgement, communication, consultation, celebration or promotion, of any matter relevant to the City or its stakeholders and may take the form of conferences, workshops, forums, launches, promotional activities, social occasions such as dinners and receptions, including gatherings coordinated or facilitated by the City or an external entity.

-Significant Act as defined under s.3.73 (1) of the Local Government Act 1995 (WA).
+'Significant Act' is defined in s.3.73 (1) of the Local Government Act 1995

-Public Consultation means a process which involves an invitation to individuals, groups, organisations or the wider community to provide comment on a matter, proposed action or proposed policy, but does not include statutory consultation or submission periods prescribed in a written law.
+'Public Consultation' means a process which involves an invitation to individuals, groups, organisations or the wider community to provide comment on a matter, proposed action or proposed policy, but does not include statutory consultation or submission periods prescribed in a written law.

-Returning Officer means the returning officer appointed under s.4.20 of the Local Government Act 1995 (WA).
+'Returning Officer' means the returning officer appointed under s.4.20 of the Local Government Act 1995 (WA).

 This Policy is supported by:

-Policy No: CP 11
+Policy No: CP (11

-Area: Performance:

-Desired Outcomes:

-Strategic Community Plan: 10 Effective leadership, governance and financial management
+Strategic Community Plan: Area: Performance: Desired Outcomes: 10 Effective leadership, governance and financial management Objective: 10.1 Deliver effective, fair and transparent leadership and governance

-Objective: Objective:

-10.1 Deliver effective, fair and transparent leadership and governance

 Delegation Register: N/A

 Service Area: Executive Services

 Policy Owner: Manager Governance and Legal

 Policy Stakeholder: Chief Executive Officer

 Amendment Status:

 Date of Amendment Status of Amendment Minute Item Reference

 10/12/19 New 12.8

-24/05/22 Review - minor 12.7 12/12/23 Review - none 12.8
+24/05/22 Review - Minor 12.7

+12/12/23 Review - None 12.8